| This

 is probably more than would naturally survive

-the finest safari location along the lake with
+Park is the finest safari location along the

-the best of Lake Kariba's water wildlife coupled
+lake with the best of Lake Kariba's water wildlife

-by boat near the shore is a wonderful experience
+Game viewing by boat near the shore is a wonderful

-and you will see large herds of elephant, buffalo
+experience and you will see large herds of elephant,

-the park roan and sable antelope, kudu, impala,
+Further into the park roan and sable antelope,

-lions and black rhino are often seen, but leopards
+kudu, impala, lions and black rhino are often

-and fishing for tiger and bream is excellent.
+are very rewarding and fishing for tiger and

 ANIMALS